arunponnaiah/ToDoApp/README.md

 ToDoApp is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

-Submitted by: Arun Ponnaiah

-Time spent: 6 hours spent in total

 ## User Stories

 The following **required** functionality is completed: